Cromer Carnival 2018

-For this year, production of our Carnival Day video is by Craig Smith.
-He's been an attender at the Carnival on many occasions in the past and has combined his experience with his video skills to record and edit this year's memory of the day.
-Out thanks to Craig and our best wishes to him as he heads off to college to further his abilities for the video and broadcast industry.
+Back in 2017, production of our Carnival Day video was by Craig Smith.
+He has been to Cromer Carnival on many occasions in the past and combined his experience with his video skills to record and edit last year's memory of the day.
+Out thanks to Craig and our best wishes to him goes to college to further his abilities for the video and broadcast industry.
 You can see more of his work for Cromer in the videos about Olive Edis in the 'Fishermen and Kings' exhibition at Cromer Museum.
 The Carnival videos are sponsored by Poppyland Publishing

 Here's our Thursday video offering.